Chlamydomonas: Morphology

-All Chlamydomonas are unicellular organisms, spherical or slightly cylindrical, and a papilla may be present or absent.
+All Chlamydomonas are motile, unicellular organisms.
+Cells are generally spherical to cylindrical in shape, but may be elongately spindle-shaped, and a papilla may be present or absent.
 Chloroplasts are green and usually cup-shaped.
 A key feature of the genus is its two anterior flagella, each as long as the other.
 The flagellar microtubules may each be disassembled by the cell to provide spare material to rebuild the other's microtubules if they are damaged.